(Read in a Tyler Durdenesque voice )

 FORMAL EXISTENTIAL EXCUSE

-Teddy’s Last Ride is an ex-dance company turned performing arts collective.
-Founded, performed, and directed by a pack of international misfits in their 20’s.
+Teddy’s Last Ride is a dance and performance company, founded, performed, and directed by a pack of international misfits in their 20’s.
 The collective, composed by dancers, musicians and actors was established in Groningen (NL) in 2017.

 Through their work they try to make sense of the social dynamics that drive contemporary sociëty and the ways people interact with each other.
 Every artistic investigation starts of as a personal question or fascination concerning these themes.
 Content is gathered based on these investigations and translated into theatrical forms that take all shapes and sizes, depending on how the content should be translated and communicated to an audience.